Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Conclusions

-Pre-trained models are universally acknowledged as the foundation of modern deep learning, but the research is rather focused on how to exploit a given pre-trained model.
-Since pre-trained models are gathered into PTM hubs, we study how to exploit the PTM hub as a whole, coming up with a new paradigm of ranking and tuning pre-trained models.
-The ranking part mainly includes a theoretically sound and computationally efficient transferability metric named LogME.
-The theoretical investigation of LogME solved the decades-long unanswered question about the convergence of the MacKay's algorithm.
-The transferability metric LogME is then further extended to be a multiple PTMs tuning method named B-Tuning, which consists of the tuning part of the paradigm.
+Pre-trained models are universally acknowledged as a foundation of deep learning.
+Researchers have explored many ways to create and exploit PTMs.
+In this paper, we change the focus from individual PTMs to PTM hubs, and study how to sufficiently exploit PTM hubs within a new paradigm of ranking and tuning pre-trained models.
+The ranking part introduces a theoretically sound and computationally efficient transferability metric named LogME.
+LogME is then further extended to be a multiple PTM tuning method that we refer to as B-Tuning, which completes the tuning part of the paradigm.

-The rich experiments confirm the effectiveness of the proposed methods in ranking (LogME \emph{v.s.} brute-force fine-tuning, LEEP and NCE), selection (PTMs with top-3 LogME \emph{v.s.} exponentially many combinations), and tuning (B-Tuning \emph{v.s.} Zoo-tuning and Knowledge Distillation), making the new paradigm of exploiting PTM hubs attractive for our community.
+We presented extensive experiments that confirm the effectiveness of the proposed methods in ranking (LogME \emph{vs.}\ brute-force fine-tuning/LEEP/NCE), selection (top-$K$ PTMs by LogME \emph{vs.}\ exponentially many combinations), and tuning (B-Tuning \emph{vs.}\ Zoo-tuning and Knowledge Distillation), showing that the new paradigm of exploiting PTM hubs is attractive for practitioners.

-\acks{ We would like to dedicate our thanks to Ximei Wang, Xinyang Chen, Yang Shu at Tsinghua University, Yi Zeng at Peking University, and Yonglong Tian at MIT for helpful discussions.
-This work was supported in part by the National Natural Science Foundation of China under Grants 62022050 and 62021002, in part by the Beijing Nova Program under Grant Z201100006820041, in part by the MOE Innovation Plan and the BNRist Innovation Fund.}
+\acks{We would like to present our thanks to Ximei Wang, Xinyang Chen, Yang Shu at Tsinghua University, Yi Zeng at Peking University, and Yonglong Tian at MIT for helpful discussions.
+Kaichao You, Yong Liu, Jianmin Wang, and Mingsheng Long are supported by the National Key Research and Development Project (2021YFB1715200), the National Natural Science Foundation of China (62022050 and 62021002), the Beijing Nova Program (Z201100006820041), the BNRist Scholar Fund (BNR2021RC01002), and the Tsinghua-Huawei Innovation Fund.}